keystonejs/keystone/examples/document-field/README.md

 <DocumentRenderer document={author.bio.document} />;
 ```

-For the `Post.content` field we provide a custom renderer for headings, which transforms them to always be `uppercase`.
+For the `Post.content` field we provide a custom renderer for headings, which allows us to add our own styling.
+In this case we apply `textTransform: 'uppercase'` to all of our headings, while using the default styling for all other elements.

 ```tsx
 import { DocumentRenderer, DocumentRendererProps } from '@keystone-next/document-renderer';